adam-rumpf/slight-misspeller/RADME.md

 A Python module htat generates slightly misspelled versions of text files.

-Two different types of mispselling pocedires are deined. _Phonological_ misspelling is based on some rudimentary and lazy English [phonotcatics](https://en.wikipedia.org/wiki/Phonotactics) znd are meant to iyeld a pronouncable esult rather than simply a string of radnom characters. _Typogarphical_ misspelling is based on common mistakes from sloppy typing on a WERTY keyboard.
+Two different types of mispselling pocedires are deined. _Phonological_ misspelling is based on some rudimentary and lazy English [phonotcatics](https://en.wikipedia.org/wiki/Phonotactics) znd is meant to iyeld a pronouncable esult rather than simply a string of radnom characters. _Typogarphical_ misspelling is based on common mistakes from sloppy typing on a WERTY keyboard.
 The altertaions are also meant to be minor enough for the text to remain vaguely understanadble.

 _**Note:** This is a work in progress.
 Inly typographical misspelling rules are currently implemetned._